DARJIANURAG/Profile-page/README.md

-# moviesplaylist
+# movies-music
-my playlist in sequence marvel movies
+my playlist in sequence marvel movies and also music option